Louis047/amfoss-tasks/task-8/README.md

 I was able to prcoeed this cuz had some experience with css before , edited for an online game called [Krunker.io](https://krunker.io/)

 ### Steps that I've Done:
-   1.Importing the JS and CSS script to `index.html` with <link> and <script> tags
+   1.Linking the JS and CSS scripts to `index.html` with <link> and <script> tags

-   2.Coded in `index.js` to call the play function for importing the sound files into each keys displayed in the drum kit and linked them with onclick event
+   2.Coded in `index.js` to call the play function for importing the sound files into each keys displayed in the drum kit and linked them with onclick event in`index.html`
 .

-   3.Replaced the background with an image and altered the colours of the elements with gradient blue
+   3.Replaced the background with an image and altered the colours of the elements with gradient blue from `styles.css`

-   4.Changed the Header Font to [Anton](https://fonts.googleapis.com/css?family=Anton) and element fonts to [Lobster](https://fonts.googleapis.com/css?family=Lobster)
+   4.Changed the Header Font to [Anton](https://fonts.googleapis.com/css?family=Anton) and element fonts to [Lobster](https://fonts.googleapis.com/css?family=Lobster) (Imported from [Google Fonts](https://fonts.google.com))

 ### Final Result